CALL US FOR PEACE OF MIND BUILDING INSPECTIONS IN SYDNEY:

 For more information on Vital Building & Pest Inspection’s comprehensive pest inspection and report services, call us today on 0401 012 074 or send us a message via our contact form.
 Alternatively, request a free quote now!

-Vital Building & Pest Inspections are a local building and pest inspection company based in Sydney’s north-west and servicing suburbs right across the Sydney metro and Greater Western Sydney areas – from Blacktown, The Hills, Ryde and Parramatta to Penrith, Windsor, Richmond, and Campbelltown… and everywhere in between.
+Vital Building Inspections Sydney are a local building and pest inspection company based in Sydney’s north-west and servicing suburbs right across the Sydney metro and Greater Western Sydney areas – from Blacktown, The Hills, Ryde and Parramatta to Penrith, Windsor, Richmond, and Campbelltown… and everywhere in between.

 We have over 17 years of experience in building inspection and a strong background in the repair and restoration of buildings with structural and pest damage.
 We perform hundreds of building and pest inspections every year, so we know exactly what information you need.
 The pest and building reports we create for Sydney home buyers and vendors are clear and easy to understand with highlighted areas of interest and items that may require attention.